cpske/ISP/introduction/index.md

 ### Software You Need

 * IDE such as PyCharm (IntelliJ), PyDev (Eclipse), or VS Code
-* Python 3.8 or newer
+* Python 3.9 or newer
 * Good text editor (something better than Notepad).
-IDE is OK, but slow for editing a single file.
   - Good editors: Atom, Notepad++, Sublime, VS Code (a bit slow), TextMate (for Mac)
 * Git command line client
   - The Git tool included in IDEs is useful, but you still need the command line `git` and know how to use it!